 Co-founder, Executive Director, Lead Mentor

-Throughout her life, she has sought to explore and expand her understanding of the integration between art and science, the connection between heart and mind, and the reciprocity between agency and advocacy.
-In college, she pursued a degree in Human Biology, fascinated by the intersection of biology, physiology, anthropology, sociology and psychology.
-Professionally, Shawna has held operational and organizational strategy roles with highly respected consulting and healthcare organizations, inviting dynamic dialogue that encourages others to discover the power that is inherently theirs so that they can serve the cohesive whole.
-Recently, her doctoral studies with the Watson Caring Science Institute have explored how Caring Science (a philosophy that arises from healthcare) and Native Science (worldview of indigenous people) can inform and inspire whole child approaches to parenting.
-Embracing a collaborative action research and evaluation methodology, she engaged six other mothers to define 5 integral pathways of living, learning and loving with our children that activate intellect, imagination and intuition in an integrated ecosystem.
+Throughout her life, Shawna has sought to expand her understanding of the integration between art and science, the connection between heart and mind, and the reciprocity between agency and advocacy.
+For the past 25 years, she has primarily worked within healthcare, inviting dynamic dialogue to honor health, healing, and wholeness.
+She has also pursued doctoral studies with the Watson Caring Science Institute, exploring how Caring Science (a philosophy that arises from healthcare) and Native Science (worldview of indigenous people) can inform and inspire whole child approaches to parenting.
+Embracing a collaborative action research and evaluation methodology, she engaged six other mothers to define 5 integral pathways of living, learning and loving that activate intellect, imagination and intuition in an integrated ecosystem.
 Along the way, Nature – through awe, awareness and adventure, has always been a profound mentor to life-giving rhythms, routines, and rituals.
 It is with deep gratitude that she navigates this dance of teaching-learning with her partner Paul and their two curious and creative daughters.